pupil-labs/pupil-docs/neon/general/data-streams/index.md

 Blinks are detected automatically in Pupil Cloud after uploading a recording and are part of the downloadable data.

 The blink detection algorithm is operating directly on the eye video to detect the movement patterns of blinks.
 Read more about the algorithm in the [Pupil Labs blink detector whitepaper](https://docs.google.com/document/d/1JLBhC7fmBr6BR59IT3cWgYyqiaM8HLpFxv5KImrN-qE/export?format=pdf).
-The algorithm will soon be released as open-source
+The algorithm will soon be released as open-source.

 ## Scene Video
 <Badge>Real-time</Badge><Badge>Pupil Cloud</Badge><Badge>Neon Player</Badge>